JoonatanRitalahti/portfolio/README.md

 [MyHospital](https://myhospital.games/)

-I am a Junior Unity Developer on the project.
-I have worked on multiple issues in five months.
+I was a Junior Unity Developer on the project for eight months.
-The biggest change I made, was adding a tutorial skip button for developers to skip hardcoded tutorials.
+I was involved in significant changes, including on development of an unreleased addition of a button to skip tutorials.
+Additionally I resolved severe bugs related to notifications on Android.
+I adjusted reward system to be more balanced and fair for the player (server changes and implementation).

 ## Tiles & Tales (Kuuhubb) - Mobile
 [![image](https://kuuhubb.com/wp-content/uploads/2021/05/TnT_heroimage.jpg)](https://linktr.ee/tilesandtales)